4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Fluoride is a safe compound found throughout nature-from the water we drink and the air we breathe to many kinds of foods.

-Fluoride is absorbed into structures, such as bones and teeth, making them stronger and more resistant to fractures and decay.
+When absorbed, fluoride can make teeth stronger and more resistant to fractures.
 A process in your body called “remineralization” uses fluoride to repair damage caused by decay.

-At each dental visit until age 18, your dentist or hygienist will apply fluoride treatment to your teeth.
-This concentrated fluoride should remain on your teeth for one minute and not be rinsed for at least half an hour.
+At each dental visit until age 18, our dentist or hygienist will apply fluoride treatment to your teeth.
+This concentrated fluoride should remain on your teeth.
+We will recommend that you not rinse your mouth for at least half an hour.
 This fluoride will strengthen the enamel and make your teeth more decay-resistant.

 What are dental sealants?

 Children should get sealants on their permanent molars as soon as they come in and before decay attacks the teeth.
-Sealants, daily brushing and flossing, drinking fluoridated water, and regular dental check-ups are essential for your child’s oral health and the best defense against tooth decay.
+In addition to sealants we recommend that you help your child brush and floss every day.
+We also recommend that children drink fluoridated water, and go to regular dental check-ups.
+They are the best defense against tooth decay.

 What is oral cancer?